zcollest/Massachusetts_Public_Schools/README.md

-# ma_public_schools
+# Analysis of MA Public School Data
 Attempting to uncover potential biases within the MA public school system related to student performance.
+Work in progress...